Dodger Stadium: Design

 Dodger Stadium was one of the last baseball-only facilities built before the dawn of the multi-purpose stadium.
 It was built near the convergence of several freeways near downtown Los Angeles, with an expansive parking lot surrounding the stadium.
 With the construction of many new MLB ballparks in recent years, it is now the third-oldest park still in use, and the oldest on the West Coast.

 Dodger Stadium offered several innovative design features.
 One of these was a covered and screened section of dugout-level seats behind home plate.
 Dodger owner Walter O'Malley was inspired to incorporate this feature into the Dodger Stadium design after having seen it at Tokyo's Korakuen Stadium during the Brooklyn Dodgers' postseason goodwill tour of Japan in 1956.
-The original dugout seating area was replaced by more conventional box seating in a 1999 renovation, but this feature has been replicated at Progressive Field in Cleveland and Angel Stadium of Anaheim.
+The original dugout seating area was replaced by more conventional box seating in a 1999 renovation, but this feature has been replicated at Progressive Field in Cleveland and Angel Stadium.

 Two of Dodger Stadium's most distinctive features are the wavy roof atop each outfield pavilion and the top of a 10-story elevator shaft bearing the Dodger logo rising directly behind home plate at the top of the uppermost seating level.